 Is TMJ Causing Your Headaches?

-Because headaches can be related to many conditions, it can be hard to determine whether your headaches are related to TMJ.
+Because they can be related to many conditions, it can be hard to determine whether your headaches are related to TMJ.
 Ask these four questions to figure out if TMJ might be to blame for your headaches:

 - Am I responding to headache treatment as I should?
 If you’ve been diagnosed with a headache and are receiving treatment for that type but aren’t responding, the odds are good that your headache is being caused by something else, possibly TMJ.

 - Do I have other TMJ symptoms?
 Typically, TMJ symptoms come together, so if you have headaches, you may have other symptoms, such as:

 - Jaw pain